Whistleblowing in Aged Care: Protections Under the New Aged Care Act

 Aged care providers must adhere to a clear process for reporting incidents, document and address serious incidents, and submit regular reports to the relevant authorities.
 By identifying, recording, managing, resolving, and reporting all serious incidents that occur or are alleged, providers can ensure compliance and accountability in the sector.
 Non-fulfillment of these obligations can lead to penalties, including:

-Therefore, it is crucial for aged care providers to prioritise compliance with legislation and proper governance.
+Therefore, aged care providers must prioritise compliance with legislation and proper governance.

 The importance of speaking up in aged care